 Five of the nine students who completed the course found it engaging and three students were neutral.
 Only one student was reportedly not engaged in the course.
 Four of the nine students found this format of combining Genre Writing course with a video documentary project more engaging than a typical humanities class at our school.
 The remaining students were neutral.
 No students reported finding this format less engaging than a typical humanities class at our school.

-Students’ comments indicate that they are personally connected to the course material, classmates and teachers.
+Students’ comments indicated that they are personally connected to the course material, classmates and teachers.
 Eight of the nine surveyed students reported that they felt their teachers cared about their feelings.
 They also reported feeling closer to their teachers and classmates as a result of this project.
 These are positive signs that we are reaching this disenfranchised population of students on personal level.

 Students shared personal and sometimes tearful accounts within each social theme.
 They used the videos to send messages to victims, offenders, and the general public.
 The messages, and their delivery, suggest that students believed in the documentaries as potential vehicles for social change.
 In the attitude scale, four of the nine students believed that they could create change in their community; one student believed that they could not, and the remaining four were neutral.
-In the attitude scale, students reported believing that people care about their stories and want to hear them.
+In the attitude scale, students reported believing that people cared about their stories and want to hear them.
 These findings were contradicted by the group interview, in which all students agreed that they would not really be able to create change with their projects.
 In hindsight, I realize that this question needed to be posed with a more specific scope of “change”.

 An overarching theme throughout the videos was a distrust of people including friends, peers and authorities.
 This aligns with research by Gullan, Hoffman and Leff (p.
 32) that revealed a lack of community sense or trust in people in institutions that impact their lives (government officials, educators, police, neighbors, and other children their age).